apache/druid/docs/release-info/migr-ansi-sql-null.md

 ```

 Druid returns 2.
-To achieve the same result, you could use IS DISTINCT FROM for null-safe comparison:
+To achieve the same result, you can use IS DISTINCT FROM for null-safe comparison:

 ```sql
 SELECT COUNT(*) as count_example